Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia and China will cooperate on the Snowflake International Arctic Station project.
 (Source: arctic-mipt)

-On September 16, Russian Foreign Ministry Ambassador-at-Large Nikolai Korchunov said that his country and China are about to sign a cooperation agreement on the Snowflake International Arctic Station.
+On September 16, Russian Foreign Ministry Ambassador-at-Large Nikolai Korchunov announced that Russia and China are about to sign a cooperation agreement regarding the Snowflake International Arctic Station.

-The Chinese Ministry of Science and Technology has now selected Harbin University of Technology as a partner with the Russian coordinating body in the project.
+The Chinese Ministry of Science and Technology has now selected Harbin Institute of Technology as a partner with the Russian coordinating agency in the project.

-Nikolai Korchunov said Russia wants to strengthen mutually beneficial scientific cooperation in the Arctic and is ready to consider possible national proposals regarding cooperation on Snowflake.
+Nikolai Korchunov stated that Russia wants to strengthen mutually beneficial scientific cooperation in the Arctic and is ready to consider feasible national proposals regarding cooperation on Snowflakes.

 The Snowflake International Arctic Station (Snezhinka) is designed as a year-round research facility powered by renewable energy and hydrogen fuel.
-The station will consist of several dome-shaped buildings connected by walkways.
+The station will comprise several interconnected dome-shaped buildings via walkways.

-In related news, in an interview with the New York Times (USA) about relations with Russia, Finnish President Sauli Niinisto emphasized: "I don't mean a great friendship but the ability to tolerate, even understand each other a little."
+In related news, in an interview with the New York Times about relations with Russia, Finnish President Sauli Niinisto emphasized: "I'm not talking about a great friendship, but about the ability to be tolerant, even to understand each other a little."

-The leader also added that trust was needed after the end of the Ukraine conflict to ensure “a new conflict does not wait behind the door”.
+The leader also added that trust is needed after the Ukraine conflict ends to ensure that "a new conflict does not wait behind the door."

 Source